swiss-ai-center/a-guide-to-mlops/presentation/README.md

 Add new data to close the loop and improve the model.

-## Prerequisites
+## What you need

-♿ Accessible to everyone!

-🧠 Basic knowledge of Python and terminal is sufficient
+-   Basic Python and terminal knowledge

-💳 A valid credit card for cloud deployment

-🤝 You will be accompanied throughout the guide!
+-   macOS, Linux, or Windows with WSL2
+-   Python 3.13, pip, git, unzip, Docker
+-   Valid credit card, GitHub account, and Google Cloud account
+-   Terminal and Editor (VS Code recommended)

 ![bg right:40% 70%](./images/python-logo.svg)

-## Technical checks

-Before we start:

-💻 macOS, Linux, Windows with WSL2

-📝 Editor and Terminal (VS Code recommended)

-🛠️ Python 3.13, pip, git, unzip, docker

-☁️ GitHub account, Google Cloud account

 ## Access the guide